-The Fall Shrimp/Groundfish Survey was conducted from October 9 to December 6, 2013 from off southwest Florida to the U.S.-Mexican border.
-Two hundred eight-nine trawl stations were sampled during the survey.
-Survey effort was negatively impacted by the government shutdown in early
+The Fall Shrimp/Groundfish Survey was conducted from October 1 to November 26, 2014 from off southwest Florida to the U.S.-Mexican border.
+Two hundred ninety-one trawl stations were sampled during the survey.

-October.
 Vessels sampled waters out to 60 fm with trawls and plankton nets in addition to environmental sampling.
-The objectives of the survey were to:
+While not funded by SEAMAP, Florida did participate in the